Paris Square de l'Ile-de-France

 This small garden on the eastern end of the Ile de la Cite island is also planted with Rose beds, and there is a plaque positioned in front of the main rose bed, which generally translates to, This rose "Resurrection" was planted on 26th April 1975 by Mrs Giscard d'Estaing in tribute to the Resistance and Deportation, for the 30th Anniversary of the Liberation of Concentration Camps.

-And it is actually quite apt that the wife of a former French President, whose father died at a concentration camp in 1944, should be the person to inaugurate the rose beds in this square, which are still beautifully maintained and make the garden a lot prettier than it would do otherwise, but are of course in memory of the atrocities that took place in France during World War II.
+And it is actually quite apt that the wife of a former French President, whose father died at a concentration camp in 1944, should be the person to inaugurate the rose beds within the Paris Square de l'Ile-de-France, which are still beautifully maintained and make the garden a lot prettier than it would do otherwise, but are of course in memory of the atrocities that took place in France during World War II.

 Square de I'Ile-de-France memorial board